matteobrusa/Tumbless/README.md

 You can now reach the blog at your bucket public endpoint, i.e., `mytumblessblog.com.s3-website.eu-central-1.amazonaws.com`.
 You can reach the admin page by appending `?admin` to the URL.
 S3 also supports static hosting on **custom domains**, très cool.

+**If you've read so far, I'd like to hear your feedback.
+Pull reqs are welcome.**